Select Page

 inFlow Smart Scanner in action.

-We also make a USB barcode scanner that you can purchase on www.inflowshop.com.
-Our scanners come with a two year guarantee and are available in seven unique colours.
+We also make a USB barcode scanner that you can purchase at www.inflowshop.com.
+Our scanners come with a two-year guarantee and are available in seven unique colors.

-Get software to make sense of it all
+Get barcode software to make sense of it all

-One of the most common misconceptions when trying to implement a barcode system is that people think a simple barcode contains all the product’s data.
+One of the most common misconceptions when implementing a barcode system is that people think a simple barcode contains all the product’s data.

-If your products already have barcodes on them then you’re already well on your way to setting up a complete barcoding system.
-But even with a scanner you’ll need to setup a database with all your product information and connect those products with their respective barcodes.
-Once you’ve done this you’ll be able to bring up any and all product information that you’ve programmed into your database by simply scanning the barcode.
+If your products already have barcodes, you’re already well on your way to setting up a complete barcoding system.
+But even with a scanner, you’ll need to set up a database with all your product information and connect those products with their respective barcodes.
+Once you’ve done this, you’ll be able to bring up all product information you’ve programmed into your database by simply scanning the barcode.

-A barcode typically represents an alphanumeric code and the software on your computer is what links that code to a product record.
+A barcode typically represents an alphanumeric code and the software on your computer links that code to a product record.
 For this to work, all your product details have to be saved somewhere on your computer in advance.
-This is true for most major retailers even when using universal product codes (UPCs), the product information has to be pre-loaded into a database.
+This is true for most major retailers.
+Even when using universal product codes (UPCs), the product information has to be pre-loaded into a database.

-Of course you can still scan a barcode into a computer without software, but it will just type out a jumble of numbers and letters.
-However, scanning a barcode into inventory management software like inFlow Cloud will bring up that specific product record while you’re making a sale or looking up a product.
+Of course, you can still scan a barcode into a computer without software, but it will just type out a jumble of numbers and letters.
+However, scanning a barcode into inventory management software like inFlow Inventory will bring up that specific product record while making a sale or looking up a product.

 inFlow makes barcoding easy by tying barcodes straight to your products